 Grays Harbor Area Steelhead

-The biggest steelhead catches on the Washington Coast are often made in the Grays Harbor and Chehalis River basin on the central coast, an easy drive west from Olympia.
+The biggest steelhead catches on the Washington Coast are often made in the Grays Harbor and Chehalis River basin on the central coast (and southern Olympic Peninsula), an easy drive west from Olympia.

 While the mainstem of the Chehalis only rates as fair, we suggest you zero in on several tributaries that can be excellent.